josejuanrguez/Asilidae/README.md

 There is no payload so you can test it safely.

-It uses standard Linux tools, like cat, sed, head, tail and openssl so they have to be installed in your system if you want to see the virus working.
+It uses standard Linux tools like cat, sed, head, tail and openssl so they have to be installed in your system if you want to see the virus working.